stephenB75/Bytewise-Nutritionist/DATABASE_CONNECTION_REVIEW.md

 ## Executive Summary

-**Status:** ⚠️ **INCOMPLETE** - Frontend expects backend API, but no backend service is configured.
+**Status:** ⚠️ **PARTIALLY CONFIGURED** - Frontend has Supabase configured, but backend API service is missing.

-The frontend application is configured to make API calls to backend endpoints, but **no backend service exists** in the current deployment.
-The app is currently deployed as a **static site only** on Railway, which cannot handle API requests.
+**Findings:**
+- ✅ Supabase credentials are configured in `.env`
+- ✅ Frontend expects Supabase connection
+- ❌ Backend API service not deployed
+- ❌ API base URL points to `localhost:5000` (won't work in production)
+- ❌ Railway deployment only serves static files (no API server)

 ---